 Adrian Griffith, the lanky West Indian left-hander, who was born today, looked to have established himself when he scored 114 against New Zealand in Hamilton in 1999-2000.
 After that, though, he averaged just under 22 from his next 10 Tests, and he was jettisoned at the end of the 2000 tour of England.
 He also featured in nine ODIs, scoring 99 runs at 14.14, with his highest of 47 coming against Pakistan in Sydney in January 1997.

 Saleem Jaffer, the tall Pakistan fast bowler, who was born on this day, took 5 for 11 on his first-class debut in 1983-84, and, in 1985-86, finished the season with 80 wickets at 19.
 His international call-up was no surprise, and he made both his Test and ODI debuts against West Indies that season.
 His tour of England in 1987 was ended by injury, and when he returned for the World Cup later that year he suffered a terrible mauling by Australia.
 His best Test outing came against New Zealand in Wellington in 1988-89, where he took match figures of 8 for 134, including his only Test five-for.

-Wicketkeeper Peter McGlashan set the first-class world record for most catches in a match when he took six in each innings against Central Districts in Whangarei.
+Wicketkeeper Peter McGlashan took 12 catches - then a world record for first-class matches - against Central Districts in Whangarei.
 Six of his catches came off the bowling of Graeme Aldrige, who took 11 in the match.
-The world record of 13 dismissals (stumpings included) was set by Zimbabwe's Wayne James for Matabeleland against Mashonaland Country Districts in Bulawayo in 1995-96.
+The world record of 14 dismissals (stumpings included) was set by India's Ibrahim Khaleel for Hyderabad against Assam in Guwahati in 2011-12.

 © ESPN Sports Media Ltd.